 Here are the current six highest paid engineering careers available and how the future looks for each.

-The median starting salary for petroleum engineers is $97,900.
+The median starting salary for petroleum engineers is $74,240 ¹, with the mid-career salary of $132,320¹, and with experienced petroleum engineers making around the $186,520 mark¹.
 Industry groups anticipate many employees will retire in the next decade, just as the global demand for energy is increasing.
 The demand for petroleum engineers is expected to exceed the number of individuals trained to fill available positions increasing demand.

 Chemical engineers can advance their careers from manufacturing plants to technical sales and company management.
 The market for chemical engineers is expected to be reasonably flat over the next few years.
 Job growth, however, in closely-related fields, such as biomedical engineering, is expected to be much faster than average job growth according to the US Department of Labor.
 A mid-career salary of $109,000 is the average.

 Job growth in these areas is expected to be around 6%, a rate lower than average, through the rest of the decade.

-Mid-career salaries for electrical engineers are in the neighborhood of $103,000.
+Mid-career salaries for electrical engineers are in the neighborhood of $89,180¹.

-From now to the year 2020, the job growth for a materials engineer position is expected to be around 9% with a mid-career salary of approx. $103,000.
+From now to the year 2020, the job growth for a materials engineer position is expected to be around 9% with a mid-career salary of approx. $85,150¹.

-A new graduate with a degree in aerospace engineering can expect a starting salary in the range of $60,700.
+A new graduate with a degree in aerospace engineering can expect a starting salary in the range of $65,450¹.
 With cutbacks in space exploration the Department of Labor expects that the need for aerospace engineers will grow at 5% over the next few years, a slower pace than the average job market.
-A mid-career salary for an aerospace engineer is $102,000.
+A mid-career salary for an aerospace engineer is $103,720¹.

-The median starting salary for a computer engineer is $61,800.
+The median starting salary for a computer hardware engineer is $63,970¹.
 This is a relatively new field of engineering and some sources say that there are not enough computer engineers to keep up with demand while other sources say that the job growth for computer engineers will be below the national average.
 As schools start producing more computer engineers, the job growth rate could potentially slow.

 It is also a fact that most technological breakthroughs are coming in the area of software and not computer hardware.
 A computer engineer can anticipate earning a mid-career salary of $101,000¹.